ajvondrak/git-topics/doc/git-topics-stage.1.md

     $ git pull
     $ git merge --no-ff <topic>

-except that it only does a `git fetch`, not a full `git pull`.
-If a `git merge` from the upstream _develop_ is required, it'll stop short of merging the topic.
+except that it only does a `git fetch`, not a full `git pull`, and only if there's a remote tracking branch.
+If a `git merge` from the upstream _develop_ is required, this command will stop short of actually merging the topic.

 ## MERGE CONFLICTS

-Aside from the sanity check beforehand, `git topics stage` is really just equivalent to `git merge --no-ff`.
+Aside from the sanity checks beforehand, `git topics stage` is really just equivalent to `git merge --no-ff`.
 Specifically, there are no further actions that the command performs after doing the merge.
 So in the event of a merge conflict (or any other condition that causes `git merge` to exit early), you